-Read about our governance, board of directors, annual reports and accounts on our Board and Governance page.
+Read about our governance, board of directors, and find our annual reports and published accounts on our Governance page.

-The Open Knowledge Foundation Limited (OKF) is a not-for-profit organization.
+The Open Knowledge Foundation is a not-for-profit organization.
 It is incorporated in England & Wales as a company limited by guarantee with company number 05133759.
-The registered office is 37 Panton Street, Cambridge, CB2 1HL, UK and it is to this address that all correspondence should be addressed.
+The registered office is St John’s Innovation Centre, Cowley Road, Cambridge, CB4 0WS, UK and it is to this address that all correspondence should be addressed.

 The Foundation is registered with the UK ICO and is on the Data Protection Register under the terms of the Data Protection Act 1998.
 The Open Knowledge Foundation is registered for VAT in the United Kingdom with number 984 4049 89.